arawakarawak/aco-to-clrs-converter/README.md

 # aco-to-clrs-converter

 aco_to_clrs.py:
-This is a test script to convert Adobe ACO color swatch palettes t onative .clrs format.
-The script ignores colors in non-RGB color spaces.
+This is a test script to convert Adobe ACO color swatch palettes to the native .clrs format.
+The script in this version ignores colors defined in non-RGB color spaces.

 aco_to_csv.py:
 This script reads all colors from an ACO file and lists them as a csv table.